Lars Jorgensen: Coaching career and suspensions

 Jorgensen was the head coach of the swimming team for the University of Kentucky from 2014–2023.
 He had previously coached at the University of Toledo from 2004–2010, and then coached at the University of Tennessee.
 He began his career as an Assistant and then Associate Head Coach at Louisiana State University.

 While coaching at the University of Kentucky, he was suspended in 2019 for six days without pay for failure to report sexual harassment allegations made against one of his staff members.

 Jorgensen was again suspended in November 2023.

 In April 2024, a Title IX sexual violence lawsuit was filed against Jorgensen which alleged that he would "prey on, sexually harass, and commit horrific sexual assaults and violent rapes against young female coaches and collegiate athletes who were reliant on him" during his time as swim coach at the University of Kentucky between 2013 and 2023, and also accused the university of "complicity."
 In addition to Jorgensen, former coach Gary Conelly, athletics director Mitch Barnhart, and the university itself were named in the lawsuit.

 Emails from June 2012 revealed that Mark Howard, a former assistant swimming coach at the University of Toledo, informed both Barnhart and Conelly that Jorgensen was accused of having a sexual relationship with a female student he coached.
 Conelly, who at the time served as the University of Kentucky head swim coach, and Barnhart hired Jorgensen nonetheless.
 Prior to the 2024 lawsuit, the University of Toledo allegation was also previously made public in 2014, where a softball coach suing the University of Toledo for sex discrimination stated Jorgensen "had a long term romantic relationship with a player.
 The University hired this player as an assistant coach and eventually promoted her to head coach, passing over top candidates for this position."

-Jorgensen and his lawyer denied the allegations, where two of his former swimmers who had turned assistant coaches (including Briggs Alexander) alleged that he groomed and eventually raped them, and claims that the relationships he had with the two coaches were consensual.
+Jorgensen and his lawyer denied the allegations that he groomed and eventually raped two former swimmers turned assistant coaches.
+Jorgensen claimed that the relationships he had with the two were consensual.

 That same month, the US Center for SafeSport suspended Jorgensen temporarily for allegations of misconduct, and issued no-contact directives to him.

-Jorgensen resigned from his post as head coach of the Wildcats’ swim & dive program in June 2024.
+Jorgensen resigned from his post as head coach of the Wildcats' swim & dive program in June 2024.

+In October 2025, Jorgensen was declared permanently ineligible by the US Center for SafeSport for "misconduct", specifically listing "intimate relationship involving a power imbalance; physical misconduct; retaliation; sexual harassment; (and) sexual misconduct" as the reasons.